tinko26/ao/docs/modules/lfsr.md

 ---
 author: "Stefan Wagner"
-date: 2022-08-14
+date: 2022-08-05
 description: "The ao_lfsr.h module of the ao real-time operating system."
-draft: true
+draft: false
 permalink: /modules/lfsr/
 title: "ao_lfsr.h"
 ---

 # ao_lfsr.h

-This module defines [linear-feedback shift registers](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) in Galois configuration, that can be used to generate pseudo-random values.
+This module defines linear-feedback shift registers in Galois configuration, that can be used to generate pseudo-random values.

 ## Types